lgm527/lgm527/README.md

 # Hey, I'm Laurell 👋

-Full stack software engineer & art nerd.
+Cloud engineer & art nerd.

 If I’m not in front of a computer or piece of art, you can find me outside 🥾&nbsp; hiking, 🚲&nbsp; biking, or 🧘‍♀️&nbsp; practicing yoga.